 Lee’s conduct after the war, for me, exemplifies him more as a Christian leader, than anything else in his life.
 He could have run for public office, written memoirs to establish his name, or anything else that might have secured his reputation as the greatest military leader of the Confederacy.

 Instead, Lee took the opportunity to try to revitalize the run-down Washington College, in Lexington, Virginia.
 There, Lee would spend the remaining years of his life, educating young men in what it meant to be “Southern gentlemen,” encouraging them not to revel in a “lost cause.”
 Rather, he sought to establish a school whereby the next generation would promote healing and reconciliation.
-It is still difficult to consider Lee’s ambivalent beliefs about slavery, but certainly, in the aftermath of the war, Lee gained moral clarity that he did not have before.
+It is still difficult to consider Lee’s ambivalent beliefs about slavery, but certainly, as military defeat became inevitable, Lee gained moral clarity that he did not have before.

 In the days before Lee’s surrender at Appomattox, he had encouraged his soldiers: